 Louis Hoffman, PhD, is a faculty member and director of the Existential, Humanistic, and Transpersonal Psychology Specialization at Saybrook University in Oakland, California.
-He is also co-director of the Socially Engaged Spirituality and International Psychology certificates at Saybrook as well as teaching in the Consciousness, Spirituality, and Integrative Health Specializtaion, Creativity Studies Specialization, and Transformative Social Change Degree Program.
+He is also co-director of the Socially Engaged Spirituality certificate at Saybrook as well as teaching in the Consciousness, Spirituality, and Integrative Health Specializtaion, Creativity Studies Specialization, and Transformative Social Change Degree Program.
 He is a fellow of the American Psychological Association, the Society for Humanistic Psychology (Division 32 of the American Psychological Association), APA Division 52 (International Psychology), and APA Division 10 (Society for the Psychology of Aesthetics, Creativity, and the Arts).
 Areas of interest include existential and humanistic psychology and psychotherapy, the history and philosophy of psychology, multicultural and diversity issues, international psychology, and spiritual/religious issues in psychology.
 He is a past-president of the Society for Humanistic Psychology, current president of the Rocky Mountain Humanistic Counseling and Psychological Association (RMHCPA), and serves on the editorial boards of the Journal of Humanistic Psychology, The Humanistic Psychologist, PsycCRITIQUES (APA Review of Books), and Janus Head.
 Additionally, Dr. Hoffman Serves as the co-editor-in-chief of the University Professors Press.

 If you are interested in more information about Dr. Hoffman or if you would like to follow his scholarship and professional work, please visit this webpage.